MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 “Data scientist” is a term increasingly used to describe an individual with a range of skills necessary to make this happen.
 But what do data scientists _do_?

 It turns out that Tukey was prescient.
 "Data science" as currently understood is a process that is essentially what he'd described over 50 years ago.
+My own thinking about this is:

 1. Defining the research question
 2. Collecting data